storybookjs/marko/addons/backgrounds/README.md

 ## Configuration

-Then create a file called `main.js` in your storybook config.
+If it doesn't exist yet, create a file called `main.js` in your storybook config.

-Add following content to it:
+Add the following content to it:

 ```js
 module.exports = {